pythonhealthdatascience/stars_wp3_summary/eomrcc_logbook.md

 #### Retrospective add of release to Zenodo

-I explored a few options for this (first in Zenodo sandbox)...

-**(A) Uploading manually**.
-The issue with this is that I don't have a GitHub-synced repository yet without doing a first release.
-Also, I'm not sure if this would properly link to GitHub.

-**(B) Method from StackOverflow**.
-Whilst this seemed to work, the release remained constantly as received and loading, and it couldn't seem to create the repository.
 This method was from <https://github.com/zenodo/zenodo/issues/1463#issuecomment-2349177518>.
 I made the `zenodo_archiver.py` file (as below).
 I set the repository to sync on Zenodo sandbox.
 I got the access token from the webhook page in the repository settings.
 I then ran the command `python3 zenodo_archiver.py pythonhealthdatascience stars-eom-rcc v1.1.0 {{token}}`.
+You should see `<Response [202]>, which indicates it has been successful.

 ```
 # Source: https://github.com/zenodo/zenodo/issues/1463#issuecomment-2349177518